BrentFoster/WRIST-Segmentation/README.md

 Segment the carpal bones from MR images given a set of user defined locations (seed points) within the image.
 It utilizes the open source [SimpleITK](http://www.simpleitk.org/) library which is a python wrapper for many [ITK](http://www.itk.org/) functions.

+Currently uses the [Confidence Connected Image Filter](http://www.itk.org/SimpleITKDoxygen/html/classitk_1_1simple_1_1ConfidenceConnectedImageFilter.html) along with some post-processing on the segmentation.
+Pre-processing to enhance edges and decrease the chances of leaking into the background will be added.

 Segmentation Example
 -------